Any updates made to profile expertise areas on 1/19 will need to be resubmitted. Sorry for the inconvenience.

 BA, Urban Studies and Planning, University of California, San Diego, 2001-2005

-Economic anthropology; institutions; global capitalism; development; entrepreneurship; alternative economies; food and water; ethnographic research methods; text analysis; South Africa & United States
+Economic anthropology; institutions; global capitalism; development; entrepreneurship; alternative economies; water and food; ethnographic research methods; text analysis; South Africa & United States